Home

 Kate wed Franklin Charles "Frank" Wintermute (1840-1920), son of Joseph B. and Judith Ann (Shoemaker) Wintermute (also spelled "Wintermuth").
 They were wed after Frank returned home from the army during the Civil War.
 The ceremony took place on April 3 (or 18 or 23 or 26), 1865, when Kate was age 23 and Frank 25.
 Rev. J.W.
 Wood conducted the ceremony in the Presbyterian church in Allentown, Lehigh County, PA.

-During the Civil War, Frank enlisted in Lehighton on August 1862 in the 132nd Pennsylvania Volunteer Infantry, Company F. Others in the family serving in the same regiment were Alexander Mills and William H. Miner.
-Frank stood 5 feet, 9 inches, with a light complexion, blue eyes and dark hair.
+During the Civil War, Frank enlisted in Lehighton on Aug.
+9, 1862 in the 132nd Pennsylvania Volunteer Infantry, Company F. Others in the family serving in the same regiment were his brother-in-law William Henry.
+Miner and his wife's cousin Alexander Mills.

 Above, the Battle of Chancellorsville, as sketched by Edwin Forbes.
 Below, troops under Gen. Reynolds en route to the battle, and Confederate POWs brought in.